This post was last Updated on June 5, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 However, there’s little data and hard evidence that you can use online to inform a reliable decision regarding speed.
 With the money-back guarantee and free trials, why not try a few services and test your speeds?

-Software interface design is essential, but it can be similar for VPNs.
+Software interface design is essential, but it can be similar to VPNs.
 Usually, you’ll find an iOS, Android, macOS, and Windows version of most VPNs.

 However, some will have minor advantages, like how NordVPN can visualize servers worldwide on a map with clear toggle buttons.
 A frustration with Surfshark is that you often get signed out randomly, which can be time-consuming the next time you want to use it.